myOmikron/kraken-project/docs/docs/contribution/typescript.md

 ### Rational
 1. Flexible: Can be scaled to any number of conditions
-2. First-class javascript features: This approach uses basic language features without any library api to learn
+2. First-class JavaScript features: This approach uses basic language features without any library API to learn
-3. JetBrains IDE support: The IDE understands that the template string will produce class names and allows quick-navigation to the css class declarations.
+3. JetBrains IDE support: The IDE understands that the template string will produce class names and allows quick-navigation to the CSS class declarations.